oscope-dev/scope/docs/src/doctor/doctor-check.md

   fix:
     target: ../bin/truey
   description: Check your shell for basic functionality
-  help: You're shell does not have a path env.
+  help: Your shell does not have a path env.
 Reload your shell.
 ```

 The kind is `ScopeDoctorCheck`, letting scope know that this is a Check instruction.